NASA moves SpaceX launch to Sunday because of poor weather conditions offshore

 To get to this point, SpaceX has had to overcome a series of failures.
 Its Falcon 9 rocket has exploded twice — once in 2015 during a cargo resupply mission to the space station, then in 2016 while being fueled ahead of an engine test fire.
 Then last year, its Dragon capsule exploded during a test of its abort engines.

-“We’re transitioning from a test flight to operational flights,” Bridenstine said Sunday during a ceremony to welcome the astronauts who are due to fly Saturday to the Kennedy Space Center.
+“We’re transitioning from a test flight to operational flights,” Bridenstine said Sunday during a ceremony to welcome the astronauts to the Kennedy Space Center.
 “Make no mistake, every flight is a test flight when it comes to space travel.
 But it’s also true that we need to routinely be able to go to the International Space Station.”

 SpaceX got another reminder of how tricky rockets can be when during a launch for the U.S. Space Force last month the rocket’s sensors noticed a problem and autonomously aborted the flight with just two seconds to go on the countdown clock.